lhg285/lqgintro/this_week_papers.md

 #### Keyword: loop quantum gravity

-There is no result
+There is no new paper today
 #### Keyword: spin foam

-There is no result
+There is no new paper today